EBU Accessible Voting video, 2019, there is also a transcript of the video text (word document)

 The AVA Report

 In November 2018, EBU released its report “Accessibility of Elections for Blind and Partially Sighted Voters in Europe” (Download as docx) as a stock-taking of the practices on accessible voting in place across Europe today.
 The report surveyed 24 EBU member organisations, reviewed electoral legislation in 45 European countries and analysed five methods that blind and partially sighted people use to vote in elections all over Europe: voting with an assistant, voting with a tactile device, voting by mail, voting in advance and voting electronically.
-A German translation of the report’s executive summary is available (Download as PDF).
+The full AVA report is now available in Portuguese (pdf).
+A .docx version is also available.
+A German translation of the report’s executive summary is available, as are Bulgarian, Montenegrin, Polish, Slovakian and, as of April 2022; Albanian, Croatian, Hungarian and Slovenian!

 Some of the key lessons in the report are: